 Migron was a settlement outpost on a hilltop about 20 minutes outside of Jerusalem.
 For several years until Sept.
 2012, Migron was at the center of the struggle over the future of outposts in the West Bank.
-The Israeli courts ruled that Migron was built of private Palestinian land: d Migron was generally considered to be the West Bank’s largest “illegal outpost.”
+The Israeli courts ruled that Migron was built on private Palestinian land.
+Yet Migron was generally considered to be the West Bank’s largest “illegal outpost.”
 At its peak, Migron had a population of about 300 — about 50 families.

 The settlement was evacuated in Sept.
 2012 after the Israeli Supreme Court rejected a last ditch legal maneuver on behalf of the Migron settlers.
 The evacuation was largely peaceful.
 Most of the residents moved to a new settlement, also called Migron, that was hastily constructed by the Israeli government, at the bottom of the same hill on which the original Migron was located.